|

 - These presumably would make

-a stronger material?
+a stronger fabricated material.

 -

-Uses of Carbon nanotubes
+Uses of carbon nanotubes -

 -

-Some nanotubes are excellent
+Some carbon nanotubes are excellent

 insulators, semiconductors or conduct electricity as well as